EngineeringSample/macOS_MAC_address_changer/README.md

 The script will guide you through changing your MAC address.
 It will:

 * Display your current MAC address.
-* Prompt you to enter a new MAC address (format: XX:XX:XX:XX:XX:XX).
+* Prompt you to enter a new MAC address (format: XX:XX:XX:XX:XX:XX). ---It is recommended to randomly change the last two digits of your original Mac address.
 * Verify the format and confirm your choice.
 * Temporarily disable your Wi-Fi, change the MAC address, and re-enable Wi-Fi.
 * Show you the new MAC address.